jpswade/jpswade.github.io/_posts/2017/2017-10-06-reviewing-code.md

 - Is there a better way to do this?
 - Could this be clearer?

 Ultimately, it should be obvious to anyone what the code does so don’t be afraid to ask if you don’t understand how it works.
-I’m sure your peers will be more than happy to talk you through it.
+I'm sure your peers will be more than happy to talk you through it.

 > Code reviews are not about catching bugs.
 Modern code reviews are about socialization, learning, and teaching. - [Derek Prior, Thoughtbot](https://www.youtube.com/watch?v=PJjmw9TRB7s)